m-hahn/grammar-optim/writeup/pnas-word-order-si.md

 First, we directly test the optimized grammars for two additional correlations found by \citet{justeson1990explanation}:
 For the relations examined here, beyond correlations with verb--object order, they found additional correlations between (1) the noun--genitive and adposition--noun dependencies, and (2) between the noun--relative clause and adposition--noun dependencies, \emph{beyond} the correlation mediated through the individual correlations with the verb--object dependency.
-%With their model, they found no evidence for a direct correlation V-O, G-N beyond that mediated through other correlations.
 We ran the same Bayesian logistic mixed-effects analysis for these two correlations.
 Results are shown in Figure~\ref{tab:corr-regression-implication}.
 Both correlations are very strongly supported by grammars optimized for efficiency.